Introduction to Transformers: an NLP Perspective: Efficient Models

 where $\mathbf{U}^{q} \in \mathbb{R}^{d \times d'}$ and $\mathbf{U}^{k} \in \mathbb{R}^{d \times d'}$ are parameter matrices of linear transformations.

 It is also possible to exploit \textbf{kernel methods} to obtain an efficient dot-product attention model.
-The basic idea is to map all data points (represented as vectors) from one space to another space, so that the problem, which might be difficult to solve in the original space, is easier to solve in the new space.
-The ``trick'' of kernel methods is that we actually do not need to know the mapping function, but only need to know how to compute the inner product of vectors in the new space in one operation\footnote{In mathematical analysis, the inner product is a generalized notion of the dot-product.
-It is typically denoted by $\langle \cdot,\cdot \rangle$.
-A formal definition of the inner product requires that $\langle \cdot,\cdot \rangle$ satisfies several properties in a vector space.
-Although the inner product has different forms in different contexts, in the Euclidean space $\mathbb{R}^{d}$, it is the same thing as the dot-product, that is, given two vectors $\mathbf{a} \in \mathbb{R}^{d}$ and $\mathbf{b} \in \mathbb{R}^{d}$, we have
+The basic idea is to map data points (represented as vectors) from one space to another, transforming a problem that is difficult in the original space into one that is more tractable in the new space.
+The ``kernel trick'' allows us to compute such inner products implicitly via a kernel function, without explicitly constructing the mapping $\phi(\cdot)$\footnote{In mathematical analysis, the inner product is a generalized notion of the dot-product, typically denoted by $\langle \cdot,\cdot \rangle$.
+A formal definition requires that $\langle \cdot,\cdot \rangle$ satisfies several properties in a vector space.
+Although the inner product takes different forms in different contexts, in Euclidean space $\mathbb{R}^{d}$, it is equivalent to the dot-product.
+That is, given two vectors $\mathbf{a} \in \mathbb{R}^{d}$ and $\mathbf{b} \in \mathbb{R}^{d}$, we have